mylinuxforwork/dotfiles-installer/README.md

 # etc.

 ```
 > [!IMPORTANT]
 > A reboot after installing Flatpak is recommended to see application in your app launcher.

-Copy the following command into your terminal to install or update the app:
+Copy the following command into your terminal to install the app:

 ```
 bash -c "$(curl -s https://raw.githubusercontent.com/mylinuxforwork/dotfiles-installer/master/setup.sh)"